thinkcompute/thinkcompute.github.io/think_and_compute/05-ordered-structures.md

 name: py-add_one
 linenos: True
 caption: |
     The definition of a simple function and its execution using *41* as the input value.
 The result of its execution is then stored in a variable and printed on the screen.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/define_functions.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/define_functions.py>`.
 ---
 def add_one(n):  # define a function
 	return n + 1